 - This act involves stalling with no intention of attacking.
 A contestant who continuously displays a non-engaging style shall be given a "Gam-jeom."
 If both contestants remain inactive after five (5) seconds, the center referee will signal the "Fight" command.
-A "Gam-jeom" will be declared: On both contestants if there is no activity from them 10 seconds after the command was given; or on the contestant who moved backwards from the original position 10 seconds after the command was given. - 2.
+A "Gam-jeom" will be declared: On both contestants if there is no activity from them 5 seconds after the command was given; or on the contestant who moved backwards from the original position 5 seconds after the command was given. - 2.
 Turning the back to avoid the opponent's attack should be punished as it expresses the lack of a spirit of fair play and may cause serious injury.
 The same penalty should also be given for evading the opponent's attack by bending below waist level or crouching. - 3.
 Retreating from the technical engagement only to avoid the opponent's attack and to run out the clock, "Gam-jeom" shall be given to the passive contestant. - 4.
 "Pretending injury" means exaggerating injury or indicating pain in a body part not subjected to a blow for the purpose of demonstrating the opponent's actions as a violation, and also exaggerating pain for the purpose of elapsing the match time.
-In this case, the referee shall give a "Gam-jeom." - 5.
-"Gam-jeom" shall also be given to the athlete who asks the referee to stop the contest in order to adjust the position/fit of protective equipment.
+In this case, the referee shall give a "Gam-jeom."
+However, the referee may request video review for clarification before declaration of "Gam-jeom" for pretending injury. - 5.
+"Gam-jeom" may also be given to a competitor who asks the referee to stop the contest in order to adjust the position/fit of protective equipment.
+In this case, the referee may choose to stop, without giving a penalty, or may indicate "fight."